THE 53rd ANNUAL SESSIONS AND MEETINGS OF THE IPC AND INTERNATIONAL SPICE EXHIBITION

 Arrival of Delegates and Registration

-The 51st Dinner of Heads of Delegations of the IPC hosted by the Ministry of Plantation and Commodity of Malaysia (MPC) - (by invitation)
+The 53rd Dinner of Heads of Delegations of the IPC hosted by Spices Board (Ministry of Commerce and Industry, Government of India) - by invitation

 Registration of Delegates (Continued)